-The number of people living with stroke in Aotearoa New Zealand (referred to as 'Aotearoa' in this paper) is projected to grow as the population increases and ages.1 Stroke affects physical, cognitive and communicative function2 and people's psychological, social and emotional wellbeing^{3,4}.
-These impacts can extend beyond the person to their wider whānau (a cultural construct which includes family and extends to those within a person's wider network who they identify as important to them).
-Despite this, stroke care predominantly focuses on acute and sub-acute care, prioritising recovery of impairments, maximising physical function and preventing future strokes.
-The last 50 years has seen significant developments in medical management of stroke, and in Aotearoa, investment in improving early stroke care, particularly through medical interventions.
+The number of people living with stroke in Aotearoa New Zealand (referred to as 'Aotearoa' in this paper) is projected to grow as the population increases and ages.
+Stroke affects physical, cognitive and communicative function and people's psychological, social and emotional well-being.
+These impacts can extend beyond the person to their wider whānau (a cultural construct that includes family and extends to those within a person's wider network who they identify as important to them).
+Despite this, stroke care predominantly focuses on acute and subacute care, prioritising recovery of impairments, maximising physical function and preventing future strokes.
+The last 50 years have witnessed significant developments in medical management of stroke, and in Aotearoa, investment in improving early stroke care, particularly through medical interventions.
 Amidst the focus on early management, and physical recovery from stroke, the wider impacts on well-being and quality of life can be overlooked.

 Well-being is increasingly recognised as important after stroke.
-While well-being is multifaceted,4 for this paper, it refers to people's psychological, social, and emotional well-being.
-People can experience significant changes in identity,9 hope,10 friendships,11 mood,12 and other aspects of well-being.
-People with stroke report that services fail to address their well-being needs,3 which can exacerbate the impact of stroke.^{4,13} Health professionals, including allied health clinicians, nurses and doctors, can play a critical role in supporting well-being through interpersonal interactions,^{14,15} however, interpersonal communication remains a primary form of 'missed care' (necessary care that is not provided).16 Previous research suggests health professionals do not feel skilled to support well-being,17 and can feel that focusing on well-being in stroke care is in conflict with their disciplinary priorities,18 despite practice guidelines stating that "well-being is everyone's business".19 Even though health professionals express a desire to better support well-being,17 and patients advocating for well-being to be a priority in research and practice,20 it remains largely unaddressed within services.21
+While well-being is multifaceted, 4 for this paper, it refers to people's psychological, social and emotional well-being.
+People can experience significant changes in identity, hope, friendships, mood and other aspects of well-being.
+People with stroke report that services fail to address their well-being needs, which can exacerbate the impact of stroke.
+Health professionals, including allied health clinicians, nurses and doctors, can play a critical role in supporting well-being through interpersonal interactions; 14,15 however, interpersonal communication remains a primary form of 'missed care' (necessary care that is not provided).
+16 Previous research suggests that health professionals do not feel skilled to support well-being, and can feel that focusing on well-being in stroke care is in conflict with their disciplinary priorities, 18 despite practice guidelines stating that -'well-being is everyone's business'.
+19 Even though health professionals express a desire to better support well-being, 17 and patients advocating for well-being to be a priority in research and practice, it remains largely unaddressed within services.

 It may be valuable to understand how the practice context informs how health professionals address well-being.
 The systems and structures that shape stroke care are known to strongly influence practice.
-Prevailing emphasis on biomedical needs, physical impairments and function, and organisational priorities of discharge are shown to present challenges in enacting person-centred care.
-Indeed, health professionals who have transitioned into roles outside medically-dominated systems of care report a sense of freedom and flexibility to engage with people, to actively listen and engage in interactions which support well-being.
-At 25,26 Rather than assuming health professionals are solely responsible for not addressing well-being, it is critical to examine how the contexts of care shape practice and how this impacts on how well-being is addressed within stroke services.
+18,22 The prevailing emphasis on biomedical needs, physical impairments and function, and organisational priorities of discharge are shown to present challenges in enacting person-centred care.
+Indeed, health professionals who have transitioned into roles outside medically dominated systems of care report a sense of freedom and flexibility to engage with people, to actively listen and engage in interactions that support well-being.24-26 Rather than assuming that health professionals are solely responsible for not addressing well-being, it is critical to examine how the contexts of care shape practice and how this impacts on how well-being is addressed within stroke services.

-1.1 Research aims
+1.1 | Research aims